By Vanessa Salvia

 Solventless rosin is made through heat and pressure.
 Rosin is made using ice water to knock off and collect the resin heads.
 But most other products — shatter, budder and badder, honeycomb, diamonds, sugar, sauce — are made using solvents.

-Solvent-based extracts typically use a volatile chemical, like butane, ethanol, or carbon dioxide (CO2), to dissolve the trichomes from the rest of the cannabis plant material.
-This produces potent cannabis oil.
+Solvent-based extracts typically use a volatile chemical, like butane, ethanol, or carbon dioxide (CO2), essential in cannabis extraction technology, to dissolve the trichomes from the rest of the cannabis plant material.
+This produces potent cannabis oil in automated cannabis processing systems.
 Then, the solvent must be removed.
 Extracts are solvent-based concentrate products.
 And concentrates can be made with either solvent-based or solventless techniques.
 In other words, extracts are concentrates but not all concentrates are extracts.
 BHO is an extract created by a solvent technique using butane extraction.
-Butane has a low boiling point, which makes it easy to extract using lower temperatures.
+Butane has a low boiling point, which makes it easy to extract using lower temperatures with an automated extraction system.
 But this same quality also makes it dangerous as it is highly flammable and can easily explode.

 Back in 2012, Naito was working in R&D at Boeing.
 A friend since first-grade, Kyler, was working at a dispensary and exploring extracts.
 “He loved extracts and learned how to make them and then started an extraction business around 2014,” says Naito.
 “At that time, the industry was mainly a bunch of people in their garages who wanted to make hash oil.”
 The entrepreneurial extractors put their own equipment together from random parts.
 It worked, but it wasn’t cannabis specific.
 Naito says for many people trying to do similar things, the parts were pulled from other industries, such as brewing.
 It wasn’t very safe, and Kyler was not able to scale up because of it.
 Naito and his friend came up with a plan, and he quit his job at Boeing.